Technology is only a small part of the solution

 When it comes to kids' safety online, “The last thing we have to worry about is viruses.”

 If malware is just a child’s click away, Zabiuk suggests mitigating the risk with a reliable anti-malware software.
 He uses Bitdefender.

 Don’t take security for granted

-It’s a given that social media will contain content that’s inappropriate for a lot of kids.
+It’s a given that social media will contain content that’s inappropriate for kids.
 Even networks designed for children can include troublesome content – and attract creeps.

 “It could be these nefarious individuals, bad actors, who are also getting memberships on these social programs,” Zabiuk warns.

 The possibility of this happening is still not necessarily a reason to block access as a first step.
 Instead, it’s an opportunity to talk about how kids can spot trouble, and about how some people might not be using the internet for the same reasons they are, which are to learn, make friends and have fun.

 “It can be a hard conversation with kids,” says Zabiuk.
 But it’s an essential one to have.

 Intervene when necessary